The Anti-Aging Power of Avocados: A Comprehensive Guide to Nature's Superfood

 • Lowering LDL (bad) cholesterol

-• Increasing HDL (good) cholesterol
+• Increasing HDL cholesterol (the "good" cholesterol)

 • Reducing triglycerides